iszczesniak/cpp/move/index.md

 * the destructor.

-A special member function can be:
+A special member function can be either undeclared or declared.
+A function can be declared:

+* *excplicitely* as:

   * *user-defined*: a programmer provides the function definition,

-* *undeclared*: a function was not declared,
+  * *defaulted*: a programmer explicitely requests a default implementation,

+  * *deleted*: the user explicitely declares the function as deleted,

+* *implicitely* as:

-* *defaulted*: a compiler provides the function definition,
+  * *defaulted*: a compiler provides a default definition without the user explicitely requesting it,

+  * *deleted*: a compiler declares the function as deleted without the programmer explicitely requesting it.

-* *deleted*: the function is considered in overload resolution, but an error is produced when the function is chosen.
+When a function is declared as *deleted* (regarless of whether implicitelly or explicitelly), the function is considered in overload resolution, but when the function is chosen, an error message reports the function is deleted.

-### Defaulted
+### Explicitely defaulted

-A special member function can be defaulted *implicitly* or *explicitly*.
-A programmer can explicitely request the default implementation of a special member function with `= default`, like
+A programmer can explicitely request the default implementation of a special member function with `= default`, like this:
-this:

 {% highlight c++ %}
 {% include_relative default.cc %}
 {% endhighlight %}

+### Default implementation

-All base and member objects in a defaulted:
+All base and member objects in a defaulted (regardless of whether implicitely or explicitely):

 * default constructor are default constructed,